procitec/pythonqt/gui_tests/README.md

 ## Readme

-GUITest is a test application which we show different use cases of PythonQt:
+GUITest is a test application which demonstrates different use cases of PythonQt:
 1) Show the usage of contexts
 2) Add objects to contexts
 3) Show the usage of cpp class wrappers